 One of the best-known and most picturesque sights is the evocative Vicolo dei Lavandai, (Washermen's Alley) with the original slanted stones where the lavandai used to scrub and rinse their laundry using water from the Naviglio; it’s a tranquil oasis perfect for a romantic pause.

-Naturally, water is also the backdrop to many other attractions: it’s quite normal to see rowers on the canals; you can also hop on a water tour to view the city from a more relaxed perspective or take a dip in the freezing waters of the Naviglio in the Winter Swim.
+Naturally, water is also the backdrop to many other attractions: it’s quite normal to see rowers on the canals; you can also hop on a water tour (you can find them here and here) to view the city from a more relaxed perspective or take a dip in the freezing waters of the Naviglio in the Winter Swim.

 If you love cycling, pedalling along the riverbanks is one of the most relaxing and popular Milanese summer pastimes.